Skip to main content

 MEDIUM PREVALENCE

-Dairy products are used in some Cambodian dishes, though less prevalent than in Western cuisines.
+Dairy turns up in some dishes, though far less than in Western cooking.

 COMMONLY FOUND IN: